Jump to the quick list↴

 Just like the Cricut Maker 3 you can cut fabrics, cards, metals and woods with the Brother ScanNCut DX as well as attach a pen for drawing out designs.
 In our review of the Brother ScanNCut DX2200D review, a Disney-branded model with extras, we found this vinyl cutter comes into its own when creating fabric designs as it will add seam measurements to your designs automatically – it means you can scan in a pattern, seams are added, and then you can feed material in and it cuts everything to fit… all on one go.
 If you're a sewer or quilter the Brother ScanNCut DX is essential.

 The Siser Juliet Digital Cutting Machine is the latest digital craft machine to launch, and comes from a trusted brand known for its heat press machine, the Siser Craft Heat Press (read our guide to the best heat press machines).
 The machine's specs make it a great alternative to Cricut Maker 3.

 One of its key design features is the built-in camera for precise cutting and control over your projects.
 This is complimented by the neat LCD display, which means toy can control this vinyl cutter's pressure and accuracy directly.
 The Siser Juliet also features adjustable pinch rollers, which means it's possible to adjust the speed and pressure of the cut and experiment more.

 As with Cricut, Silhouette and Brother the Siser Juliet uses its own bespoke design app, called Leonardo.
-This is an easy to use app and is fully usable with other design software such as Adobe Illustrator and CorelDRAW.
+I found this easy to use, and it's fully usable with other design software such as Adobe Illustrator and CorelDRAW.
 Overall, the Siser Juliet is an excellent addition to the digital craft machine market and is on par technically with Cricut, Brother and Silhouette.
 It may have a more restricted number of add-ons, but it impresses out-of-the-box.

 With a 3-millimetre clearance, the Silhouette Cameo 4 works on all sorts of material, from vinyl to leather.
 It's perfectly suited to working on t-shirts because of its generous cutting width, ideal for larger logos and images.
 In many ways there's not much to separate the Cameo 4 from its rival the Cricut Maker 3, except the out of the box the Cricut can cut 300 materials and the Cameo 4 100.